-What are the best Olympic lifts And lifting programs?
-Real competitive Olympic weightlifting consists of only two lifts: the snatch and the clean and jerk.
-Both are explosive overhead lifts that require a full body range of motion and the use of multiple joints (knees, hips, shoulders, etc.).
-Both lifts’ goal is to move a barbell loaded with a maximum amount of weight as quickly as possible.
+What are the best Olympic lifts and lifting programs?
+Real competitive Olympic weightlifting uses only two lifts: the snatch and the clean and jerk.
+Thus, both are explosive lifts that require a full range of motion and multiple joints (knees, hips, shoulders, etc.).
+Also, these lifts require you to move a barbell loaded with a maximum weight as quickly as possible.

 Olympic weightlifting builds strength and power.

-Olympic style lifting programs can be developed for a variety of desired outcomes:
+We can develop Olympic style lifting programs for a variety of desired outcomes:

 - Training accessory muscles to improve your Olympic lift performance.

 - To develop explosive power and improve athletic ability.
-This is especially useful for athletes (basketball, football, etc.) who wish to improve their vertical jumps.
+Also, this is especially useful for athletes (basketball, football, etc.) who wish to improve their vertical jumps.